sameerd/DiffusionTensorImaging/README.md

 * This [README](README.md) file has an overview of how to use this repository.
 * The mathematics behind the implementation is written out in the [SingleShellFreewater.pdf](./doc/SingleShellFreeWater.pdf) file.
 * The core of the implementation is in the [freewater.py](./pymods/freewater.py) file and the interface class is in the [freewater\_runner.py](./pymods/freewater_runner.py) file.

+## Caveats
+* **This software is untested.
+Please do your own testing before using it.**

+* There is a separate effort by @mvgolub and @RafaelNH to put in an expanded single shell model into the [Dipy](http://nipy.org/dipy/index.html) respository.
+Please follow along at the [Dipy Issue Tracker
+#827](https://github.com/nipy/dipy/issues/827).
+When the Dipy version is ready,
+it is likely to be better tested, more user friendly, efficient and have more features than the version in this repository.

+## Memory Usage

+On a recent test a smallish volume of size 100x100x10 with approx 200 gradient directions consumes around 3GB of memory and takes approximately 30 minutes to run.
+A more realistically sized volume will take longer and consume more memory.
+Try to make sure that there is enough memory to prevent swapping to disk.

 ## References